 Project Manager and Lead Developer (2015-2017)

 Joseph Yannielli received his PhD from Yale and was the Perkins Postdoctoral Fellow in the Princeton Humanities Council.
-He is an expert on the history of slavery and abolition, with a special focus on America, West Africa, and the wider world during the nineteenth century.
+His work focuses on the history of slavery and abolition, with a special focus on America, West Africa, and the wider world during the nineteenth century.
 His other areas of interest include political and social movements, missionaries and religion, capitalism and globalization, and the United States in the world.
 At present, he is completing a book about the Mendi Mission and the role of Africa in the American abolition of slavery.
 He was the first project manager and lead developer of the Princeton & Slavery Project website, as well as several other digital history projects.

 Craig Hollander